MrGaFs/Storefront-Backend/README.md

 ### setting up the database

-this project uses postgres database on docker container.
+this project uses postgres database on docker container that runs on port 5432.

 * To run database in the docker container: